wjburton/personal_website/content/post/interpretable_model_log/index.md

 ### How to build an interpretable and explainable model? <br>
+Before getting into the steps, it should be noted that most of what I've outlined below is general best practice for building any model, whether interpretable or not.
+Though in the real world there are many cases where the data is too large or the time constraints are too tight to actually proceed as thoroughly as I have laid out.

 **Steps** <br>
 1. **Understand the business context and typical drivers of the process.** If you want to be able to explain your model you need to understand why certain variables used are important.
 This should be completed in the beginning through conversations with subject matter experts (SME's).
 2. **Understand the